Skip to content

 Facilities

-Nearly $2 billion is being invested in new or renovated facilities.
+Nearly $2.6 billion has been invested in new or renovated facilities.
 These major areas include:

 Academic Structures: